Line a cracked flower vase

 Cover clothes for storage

 You’d like to protect that seersucker suit for next season.
 Grab a large, unused garbage bag.
 Slit a hole in the top and push the hanger through for an instant dustcover.
+This is what really happens to recycled plastic.

 Store your skirts